MCreator/MCreator/plugins/mcreator-localization/help/default/entity/condition_solid_bounding_box.md

-While the returned value is true, the entity's bounding box is solid.
+If this feature is enabled, the entity's bounding box will act similar to a block's.
-This feature is used by boats, for example.